List of the Cure band members: History

 The Cure formed in May 1978, evolving from the previous outfits Malice and Easy Cure.
 The band's original incarnation featured vocalist and guitarist Robert Smith, bassist Michael Dempsey and drummer Lol Tolhurst.
 After the release and promotion of Three Imaginary Boys, Dempsey was replaced by Simon Gallup in November 1979, when keyboardist Matthieu Hartley also joined the band.
 Hartley performed on Seventeen Seconds, but by August 1980 had left the band.
 Keyboards on Faith and Pornography were performed by Smith, Gallup and Tolhurst.
 Following the end of the Pornography touring cycle in June 1982, Gallup left the Cure and the band was placed on a temporary hiatus.
 Later in the year, Smith and Tolhurst – now the band's keyboardist – returned with the single "Let's Go to Bed".

 After several performances with stand-in musicians, the Cure returned in 1983 with new bassist Phil Thornalley and drummer Andy Anderson.
 Former Malice and Easy Cure guitarist Porl Thompson performed saxophone on the 1984 album The Top, before returning to the group on a full-time basis on guitar and keyboards.
 During the Top World Tour, Anderson was fired from the band due to problems stemming from alcohol abuse; he was briefly replaced by Vince Ely and later by Boris Williams, the latter of whom was subsequently offered the position full-time.
 Thornalley also left the band upon the tour's conclusion, replaced by the returning Gallup.
 The five-piece lineup of Smith, Thompson, Gallup, Williams and Tolhurst released two studio albums: 1985's The Head on the Door and 1987's Kiss Me, Kiss Me, Kiss Me.

-For the tour in support of Kiss Me, Kiss Me, Kiss Me, the Cure added Roger O'Donnell as a second keyboardist.
-Tolhurst eventually left the band entirely, after limited contributions to both Kiss Me, Kiss Me, Kiss Me and its follow-up Disintegration.
+For the tour in support of Kiss Me, Kiss Me, Kiss Me, the Cure added Roger O'Donnell as a second touring keyboardist.
+Tolhurst eventually left the band entirely, after limited contributions to both Kiss Me, Kiss Me, Kiss Me and its follow-up Disintegration, and O'Donnell was asked to join as an official member.
 His departure was announced in April 1989, when Smith claimed that he "wasn't taking it seriously enough".
 O'Donnell remained only until the following June, when he left due to "personal differences" and was replaced by the band's guitar technician Perry Bamonte.
 The new lineup released Wish in 1992, before Thompson left in early 1993 and Bamonte took over as main guitarist.
 The Cure spent much of 1994 on hiatus, as Smith was involved in a legal dispute with former bandmate Tolhurst.
 By the time they returned to the studio later in the year, Williams had left.